FMCG or fast-moving consumer goods are characterized by high demand and strict handling protocols or guidelines.

 A competitor against the Yili Group, Mengniu Dairy is another top fast-moving consumer goods company in the dairy segment.
 However, they have a more comprehensive range of products as they also include ice cream.

 China, along with other Asian nations, extensively consume noodles.
 Tingyi is taking a majority of that market as they are the largest instant noodle producer in the whole of China.
-They also have different products such as beverages, cakes, and other supporting industries.
+They also have variety of products such as beverages, cakes, and other supporting industries.

 How to Market Fast Moving Consumer Goods or FMCG

 Regardless of which country the company is based in or what segment in the fast-moving consumer goods market they are competing, there is one thing all of them are doing and that is constant and continuous marketing campaigns to beat their competitions.

 Most of the products each of the major companies provide are only slightly different from their competition.
 In other cases, the smaller companies are actually producing better products but are not dominating the market share.